lumina-desktop/lumina-docs/lumina.rst

 * **Battery Status:** the current status of the battery, if your system has one, and the estimated time remaining if that battery is discharging.

 * **Workspace:** a listing of the number of virtual workspaces that are in use, with arrows to switch between the different workspaces.

+* **Locale:** this will only appear if the lumina-i18n package is installed.
+The current locale will be displayed as the title of the drop-down menu.
+Click the drop-down menu to select another locale for this session.
+Refer to :ref:`Session` for more information on fine-tuning the locale settings.

 * **Log Out:** when this button is clicked, a window of choices will be displayed in the middle of the screen.
   The choices include: "Log Out", "Restart" (if the user has permission), "Shutdown" (if the user has permission), "Cancel" (to exit the choice menu), "Lock" (which returns